harvard-huit/salesforce-person-updates/README.md

 #### Credentials

 Credentials are stored in Secrets Manager.
-The arn to the entry is in the Dynamo(?)
+The arn to the entries are in the Dynamo

 ### 2. Connect to Salesforce and Generate Metadata Maps

+We get the metadata for all of the Salesforce Objects we're pushing to so we can do type validation before sending the data.

 ### 3. Connect to the PDS and get the data we need